JanKaczmarski/cka-prep/practice-tasks.md

 sudo kubectl label node texasdave2c.mylabserver.com rack=qa

-:point_right: Q.  Create a file called counter.yaml in your home directory and paste the following yaml into it:
+❗ Q.  Create a file called counter.yaml in your home directory and paste the following yaml into it:

 Solution: